Introduction

 It was perfect for companies that received many calls since it provided consistent, high-quality voice calls.
 But due to developments in telecommunications technology, many companies are now switching to more adaptable and affordable options, including SIP Trunking, which uses the internet to transmit data and voice calls.

-SIP Trunk vs. PRI: a detailed comparison
+SIP Trunk vs. PRI: A detailed comparison

 Type of connection: